 Growing up I was always doing some type of art.
 Over time, counted cross-stitch became one of my passions.

-Life changed for me ten years ago when I developed a condition called Thoracic Outlet Syndrome (TOS).
+Life changed for me in the 90’s when I developed a condition called Thoracic Outlet Syndrome (TOS).
 Thoracic Outlet syndrome is a repetitive type injury in that it pinches nerves and blood vessels going to my right arm, (my dominant side).
 My left arm did not know it was attached to my body.

 My condition was so severe, that I could barely move my arm.
 TOS effected every aspect of my life.
 I no longer could do all of the things I loved.
 I was able to start a new career, unfortunately I was unable to utilize creativity and other loves such as gardening.